Unrecognized

 They can make devoted, loving family pets and are given to forming strong bonds with their families.
 They are best suited to homes with older children or ones who’ve had experience around dogs, as they are strong-willed and though they’re loving of kids they may be tempted to herd them occasionally.

-Their strong sense of duty and alertness as well as solid trainability makes them perfect if you're looking for a guard dog.
-Just be advised that they are vocal dog who likes to let you know when something is on their mind.
+Their strong sense of duty and alertness as well as solid trainability makes them perfect if you’re looking for a guard dog.
+Just be advised that they are a vocal dog who likes to let you know when something is on their mind.

 A Croatian Sheepdog’s coat is woolly or coarse to the touch.
 They have a double coat with a soft, dense undercoat and way topcoat that sheds at an average rate and should be brushed regularly.
 They will shed more heavily twice a year and will require daily brushing during these times to remove dead hair and help distribute the natural oils that keep their dog hair healthy.

-Use a dog-safe ear cleaner to keep their ears preventing painful ear infections and trim their nails regularly if they aren't worn down by their daily walks.
-You should also brush their teeth once a week to keep their breath fresh and remove plaque buildup.
+Use a dog-safe ear cleaner to keep their ears preventing painful ear infections and trim their nails regularly if they aren’t worn down by their daily walks.
+You should also brush their teeth once a week to keep their breath fresh and remove plaque build-up.

 Their herding breed tendencies mean the Croatian Shepherd dog has a tendency to bark more than average.
 They border on being compulsive barkers and like to communicate and express themselves vocally, sometimes making noises simply to keep themselves entertained.